Epyon01P/hasstutorial/README.md

 ## Upgrading Python
 Upgrading your default system Python is not for the faint of heart.
 It might break existing applications depending on Python remaining the version which shipped with the OS, and so it’s generally not recommended to upgrade it anyway.

 Instead, we will be installing the latest Python version next to the default one.
 Don’t worry, this is perfectly normal and will not have any impact on performance.
 These so-called *altinstalls* are just part of the Python quirkiness.
 After all, what we call "Python" is actually just a compiler, an executable which reads a file full of Python code and translates it to a bytestream which can then be interpreted by the host machine.

-When you type `python runmyscript.py`, the default Python compiler that came with your system reads and compiles your script, but if (after the end of this tutorial) you type `python3.12 runmyscript.py`, the alternative Python 3.12 will compiler will perform this action.
+When you type `python runmyscript.py`, the default Python compiler that came with your system reads and compiles your script, but if (after the end of this tutorial) you type `python3.13 runmyscript.py`, the alternative Python 3.13 compiler will perform this action.

 To install a new Python, we first need the Rust compiler.